ktlim/LDM-148/index.rst

 Level 2 Domain
 ==============

-This domain is responsible for all longer-period data processing operations, including the annual Data Release Production and periodic Calibration Products Productions.
+This domain is responsible for all longer-period data processing operations, including the largest and most complex payloads supported by the DMS: the annual Data Release Production (DRP) and periodic Calibration Products Productions (CPPs).
-Note that Calibration Products Productions will execute even while the annual DRP is executing, hence the need for a separate service.
+Note that CPPs will execute even while the annual DRP is executing, hence the need for a separate service.
+The Level 2 Quality Control Service monitors the science data products, notifying operators if any anomalies are found.

+The services in this domain need to run efficiently and reliably over long periods of time, spanning weeks or months.
+They need to execute millions or billions of tasks when their input data is available while tracking the status of each and preserving its output.
+They are designed to execute autonomously with human oversight, monitoring, and control primarily at the highest level, although provisions are made for manual intervention if absolutely necessary.

+This domain does not have direct users (besides the operators of its services); the services within it obtain inputs from the Data Backbone and place their outputs into the Data Backbone.

 .. _level-2-services: